A nonlinear elliptic PDE with multiple Hardy-Sobolev critical exponents in $\mathbb{R}^N$

 \br We remark that there are some works on the Hardy-Sobolev critical elliptic equations with boundary singularities and on the effect of curvature for the best constant in the Hardy--Sobolev inequalities, see \cite{Ghou=1, Ghou=2, Ghou=3, HsiaLinWadade.2010, LiLin.2012,Lin-Wad} and the references therein.
 The limiting equations of \cite{Ghou=1, Ghou=2, Ghou=3, HsiaLinWadade.2010, LiLin.2012,Lin-Wad} are actually the form of (\ref{PMS-0}) defined in a cone.

 \er

 This paper is organized as follows.
 In section 2, we will study the regularity of the nonnegative solution of \eqref{PMS}.
-In section 3, we will study the symmetry of the positive solutions of \eqref{PMS}.
-And in section 4 we will firstly study an approximating problem of \eqref{PMS}.
-In section 5, we will introduce some interpolation inequalities and the Pohozaev identity for such equation.
-Finally, in section 6, we will prove the existence of ground state solution and complete the proof of Theorem \ref{2014-12-12-mainth2}.
+In section 3 we will firstly study an approximating problem of \eqref{PMS}.
+In section 4, we will introduce some interpolation inequalities and the Pohozaev identity for such equation.
+Finally, in section 5, we will prove the existence of ground state solution and complete the proof of Theorem \ref{2014-12-12-mainth2}.

 0.1in

 0.1in